By Carin, February 6, 2026

 Overbuilt weight and center-of-gravity issues

-Avoid adding weight high in the van, choose lighter materials for upper cabinets and reserve heavy gear for under-bed storage.
+Avoid adding weight high in the van, choose lighter parts for upper cabinets and reserve heavy gear for under-bed storage.
 Test handling after each major install.

 Poor ventilation and condensation problems

-Insulation alone will not solve moisture; ventilation strategy is equally important.
+Insulation alone will not solve moisture; airflow planning is just as key.
 Ensure you have a roof fan and an airflow plan that vents cooking and sleeping areas.

 Electrical undersizing and fuse mistakes

-Undersized conductors and missing fuses lead to heat and failure.
-Size wiring for continuous loads, fuse at the battery, and keep all runs accessible for inspection.
+Undersized wires and missing fuses lead to heat and failure.
+Size wiring for steady loads, fuse at the battery, and keep all runs easy to reach for checks.

 Resources and next steps (community, parts suppliers, pro services)

-Use community resources and The Vansmith’s materials to refine your plan: our DIY Kits page and the Complete Guide to Camper Van Conversions are helpful references.
-When you’re ready for professional help, check The Vansmith’s Installations & Repairs and Vans for Sale pages to learn how a builder can accelerate or complete your vision.
+Use community tools and The Vansmith’s guides to refine your plan: our DIY Kits page and the Complete Guide to Camper Van Conversions are helpful references.
+When you’re ready for pro help, check The Vansmith’s Installations & Repairs and Vans for Sale pages to learn how a builder can speed up or complete your vision.
+For detailed chassis specs and towing or payload ratings on common platforms, you can also review the official Mercedes-Benz Sprinter panel van information or the Ford Transit cargo van specifications when comparing base vehicles for a camper build or a Sprinter van mobile office conversion.

 FAQ